Chapter 8 of 11

 Maybe you need someone who understands the data architecture.
 Someone who knows how the end users actually work (not how the documentation says they work).
 Someone who can make decisions about resource allocation without escalating to a committee.
 Someone who translates between technical and business language.

 These are spectrum requirements, not job title requirements.
 The person who understands the data architecture might be a junior developer who built the original integration.
 The person who knows end-user reality might be a support agent, not a product manager.
-The decision-maker might be someone two levels below the executive who normally “owns” that domain — but who, within this group, has the mandate to act.
+The person who decides about resources might not be a department head at all — it could be someone lower in rank whom the group has given a mandate to act without additional escalation.

 This is where the hierarchy flattening happens naturally.
 You’re not selecting people by rank.
 You’re selecting them by the quality they bring to this specific challenge.
 Inside the group, the developer’s technical depth and the executive’s strategic vision have equal weight — because both are necessary parts of the spectrum that produces the solution.